rtgodwin/rtgodwin.github.io/_docs/7010assign2.md

     hist(b2, xlim = c(-2.5,-1.5)) # View the simulated sampling distribution
     ```

 3. Any exercise question that does not include an answer key.
-(Chapter 7 exercises on asymptotics have been added to the book.)